 In this uncertain environment, we favor portfolio flexibility and liquidity to respond to events and potentially take advantage of opportunities.
-We are relatively neutral on duration in the Fund, focusing long exposure in the belly of the curve, while maintaining a steepening bias at the end of the curve.
-From a country relative value standpoint, we have favored taking duration in the United States due to its ability to provide relative downside protection amidst volatility.
-We continue to hold a moderate allocation to TIPS in the portfolio based on attractive valuations and as a hedge against a potential inflation overshoot.
+We are long duration in the Fund, specifically in the belly of the curve, while maintaining a steepening bias at the end of the curve.
+From a country relative value standpoint, we have favored taking duration in select dollar bloc countries (Australia, New Zealand, and Canada) vs. Japan and China.
+We continue to hold a slight allocation to TIPS (Treasury Inflation-Protected Securities) in the portfolio based on attractive valuations and as a hedge against a potential inflation overshoot.
+We are long the U.S. dollar relative to select EM Asia currencies as well as hold exposure to select developed and emerging market currencies based on valuations.